Maboroshy/midi-scripter/examples/octave_transposer/readme.md

 - 'To DAW' virtual port for output.
 - Replace `'MIDI Keyboard'` with your MIDI controller port name.
-- Set 'loopMIDI Out' virtual port as an input in your DAW.
+- Set 'To DAW' virtual port as an input in your DAW.
 - Arrange the widgets in script's GUI.